-The easiest way to eliminate billing is to delete the project you created for the tutorial.
+The easiest way to eliminate billing is to delete the project that you created for the tutorial.

 To delete the project:

-- In the GCP Console, go to the Projects page.
+- In the Cloud Console, go to the Manage resources page.

-- In the project list, select the project you want to delete and click Delete delete.
+- In the project list, select the project that you want to delete and then click Delete delete.

-- In the dialog, type the project ID, and then click Shut down to delete the project.
+- In the dialog, type the project ID and then click Shut down to delete the project.